jongpie/NebulaLogger/README.md

 ![Flow Logging with Tags](./content/flow-builder-log-with-tags.png)

-### Adding Tags Using the CMDT object `LogEntryTagRule__mdt`
+### Adding Tags Using Custom Metadata Records

+Admins can configure tagging rules to append additional tags using the custom metadata type `LogEntryTagRule__mdt`.

+-   Rule-based tags are only added when `LogEntry__c` records are created (not on update).
+-   Rule-based tags are added in addition to any tags that have been added via Apex and/or Flow.
+-   Each rule is configured to apply tags based on the value of a single field on `LogEntry__c` (e.g., `LogEntry__c.Message__c`).
+-   Each rule can only evaluate 1 field, but multiple rules can evaluate the same field.
+-   A single rule can apply mulitple tags.
+When specifying multiple tags, put each tag on a separate line within the Tags field (`LogEntryTagRule__mdt.Tags__c`).

-Admins can configure rule-based tagging to append additional tags.
-Thess tags are added on top of any tags added via Apex and/or Flow.
-Rules can be set up by configuring a rule with these fields set:
+Rules can be set up by configuring a custom metadata record with these fields configured:

-1. Logger SObject: currently, only the "Log Entry" (`LogEntry__c`) object is supported.
+1. Logger SObject: currently, only the "Log Entry" object (`LogEntry__c`) is supported.
-2. Field: the SObject's field that should be evaluated.
-Only 1 field can be selected per rule.
+2. Field: the SObject's field that should be evaluated - for example, `LogEntry__c.Message__c`.
+Only 1 field can be selected per rule, but multiple rules can use the same field.
 3. Comparison Type: the type of operation you want to use to compare the field's value.
 Currently supported options are: `CONTAINS`, `EQUALS`, `MATCHES_REGEX`, and `STARTS_WITH`.
 4. Comparison Value: the comparison value that should be used for the selected field operation.
 5. Tags: a list of tag names that should be dynamically applied to any matching `LogEntry__c` records.
-When specifying multiple tags, put each tag on a separate line within the Tags field.
-6. Is Enabled: only enabled rules are used by Logger - this is a handy way to easily enable/disable a particular rule without having to entirely delete it
+6. Is Enabled: only enabled rules are used by Logger - this is a handy way to easily enable/disable a particular rule without having to entirely delete it.

 Below is an example of what a rule looks like once configured.
 Based on this rule, any `LogEntry__c` records that contain "My Important Text" in the `Message__c` field will automatically have 2 tags added - "Really important tag" and "A tag with an emoji, whynot?! 🔥"